Carrie Dennett, MPH, RDN, CD

 - I want to be fit and strong enough to walk for miles sightseeing on vacation, to dash for the bus if I need to, and to haul Costco-sized bags of groceries and 50-pound bags of chicken feed from my car.

 - I want to reduce the odds that I develop chronic health problems that will slow me down in future decades.
-(I think modern medicine is an amazing thing, but I don’t want to have a medicine cabinet filled with prescription drugs when I’m 75.)
+(I think modern medicine is an amazing thing, but I hope to not need a medicine cabinet filled with prescription drugs when I’m 75.)

 - I want to enjoy the pleasure of eating food that satisfies my taste buds, nourishes my body and sometimes even soothes my soul.

-- I want to experience the joy of physical activity that makes me feel good.
+- I want to experience the joy of movement that makes my me feel good.

 What’s Important to You?